mateusvicente100/amazon-storage-service/README.md

 uses Amazon.Storage.Service;
 ```

-First of all you need at once configure the amazon settings to connect in the server
+First of all you need at once configure the amazon settings to connect in the server.
+This sould be done on start of your program.

 ```pascal
 procedure InitializeAmazonService;